bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 If you have installed Alist, then you don't need to install this.

 This is an implementation of webDAV for Aliyun Drive mainly used for backup purposes.
 There are some caching issues but they are not significant.

-### AList

-A web-based file browser with many features such as support for cloud storage, synchronization, and downloads.

-It can use its built-in webdav feature to compensate for rclone's lack of support for certain types of cloud storage like Quark Cloud.

-It can be used instead of Nginx(autoindex) to host the Public folder in order to share files with friends.

-I tried it out and I'm not very trusting of its permissions handling.

 ### [OpenLDAP](https://hub.docker.com/r/osixia/openldap/) + [phpldapadmin](https://hub.docker.com/r/osixia/phpldapadmin/)